szczyglis-dev/py-gpt/README.md

 - Speech recognition via `OpenAI Whisper`, `Google` and `Microsoft Speech Recognition`.
 - Plugins support with built-in plugins like `Files I/O`, `Code Interpreter`, `Web Search`, `Google`, `Facebook`, `X/Twitter`, `Slack`, `Telegram`, `GitHub`, `MCP`, and many more.
 - MCP support.
-- Real-time video camera capture in Vision mode.
+- Camera capture for real-time image analysis in Chat and other supported modes.
 - Image analysis via vision models.
 - Included support features for individuals with disabilities: customizable keyboard shortcuts, voice control, and translation of on-screen actions into audio via speech synthesis.
 - Handles and stores the full context of conversations (short and long-term memory).